 The state of California uses specific punishments to handle misdemeanor convictions.
-These legal repercussions are covered under Penal Code 19.
-Misdemeanor convictions in California can result in fines, jail time, and probation.
+These legal repercussions are covered under California Penal Code Section 19 PC: Punishment for Misdemeanor.

 Review the Legal Applications of Penal Code 19

 PC 19 is not a lengthy section of the legal code of California.
 It simply states the punishment for misdemeanors.
-According to PC 19, individuals convicted of a misdemeanor may face:
+According to PC 19, individuals convicted of a misdemeanor may face the following:

 - Fines of up to $1,000

 - Jail time of up to six months

 You may be assigned one or both of these penalties after a conviction.
 Note that PC 19 also states that there may be different penalties for a conviction based on the laws of the state.
 This means that, in some cases, you may deal with additional penalties.

 For example, in some cases, you may get probation instead of jail time.
 If you are convicted of driving under the influence (DUI), you could face restrictions on your driver’s license.
 You could also be ordered to attend an alcohol treatment program.

 These additional penalties are covered by other laws of the state.
 The court may legally use them, even though PC 19 only covers fines and jail time for a misdemeanor conviction.

 Not all criminal charges in California are prosecuted as misdemeanors.
 In addition to misdemeanor charges, you could face accusations for a(n):